Sara-Gamal1/sudoku-solver/README.md

 ### _ How to Run! _

-- run backend.py as it operates as a local server
+- FLUTTER GUI &rarr; image_processing &rarr; run backend.py as a local server
-- run main.dart as it is the Flutter app
+- FLUTTER GUI &rarr; image_processing &rarr; lib &rarr; run main.dart as it is the Flutter app
 - press on a suitable button to choose whether to solve 3x3 or 9x9 sudoku
 - to solve a new sudoku &rarr; just refresh the application